Is A Reverse Mortgage Right For Me?

 What is a reverse mortgage?

 Put simply, it’s a financial product, a loan, that allows you to access the equity in your home, usually during retirement years.
-The leading Reverse Mortgage loans are government-backed by the Federal Housing Administration (FHA) and are designed to supplement fixed incomes with tax-free cash.
+The leading Reverse Mortgage loans are insured by the Federal Housing Administration (FHA) and are designed to supplement fixed incomes with tax-free cash*.
 You’re able to continue owning your home and living in it as long as you wish—all while using its equity with no monthly mortgage payments or obligations.
 As with any other mortgage loan, you’re responsible for paying property taxes and insurance with a Reverse Mortgage.

 Will I still own my home with a Reverse Mortgage?